vsrinivas/fuchsia/glossary.md

 - A definition should be complemented by a list of links to more detailed documentation and related topics.

 ## Terms

 #### **Agent**

-A component whose life cycle is not tied to any story, is a singleton in user scope, and provides services to other components.
+An agent is a role a [component](#Component) can play to execute in the background in the context of a [session](#Session).
+An agent's life cycle is not tied to any [story](#Story), is a singleton per session, and provides services to other components.
 An agent can be invoked by other components or by the system in response to triggers like push notifications.
 An agent can provide services to components, send and receive messages, and make proposals to give suggestions to the user.

 #### **AppMgr**